kevin504-max/chat-bot/README.md

 * [/joke](#) - Receive a hilarious bot joke 🤡

 ## ⚠️ Another input messages
-The bot have an array with possible messages for that case so, you don't gonna receive a message coherent with your input message (yet).
+The bot have an array with possible messages for that case so, you will not receive a message coherent with your input message (yet).

 ## 🧬 Project Structure
 This project FlashBot Fullstack API is organized in two distincts masses: `frontend` and `backend`.